Roland-Park/Galactus/README.md

 To run:
 This assumes you have k8s enabled in docker desktop, or something similar to run a k8s node.

-1. build the docker images for the three apis.
-From the Galactus directory, run:
+1. build the docker images for the three apis (Replace my name with your docker repo name, or dont).
+- From the Galactus directory, run:
-- `docker build -t <your repo name>/consequenceservice -f ConsequenceServiceApi/Dockerfile .`
+  - `docker build -t rolandpark/consequenceservice -f ConsequenceServiceApi/Dockerfile .`
-- `docker build -t <your repo name>/reactionservice -f ReactionsServiceApi/Dockerfile .`
+  - `docker build -t rolandpark/reactionservice -f ReactionsServiceApi/Dockerfile .`
-- `docker build -t <your repo name>/moodservice -f MoodServiceApi/Dockerfile .`
+  - `docker build -t rolandpark/moodservice -f MoodServiceApi/Dockerfile .`
+- From the GalactusUI directory, run:
+  - `docker build -t rolandpark/galactusui .`

-2. push the images to a docker repository.
+2. push the images to your docker repository.
+- `docker push rolandpark/reactionservice`
-- `docker push <your repo name>/reactionservice`
+- `docker push rolandpark/consequenceservice`
-- `docker push <your repo name>/consequenceservice`
+- `docker push rolandpark/moodservice`
-- `docker push <your repo name>/moodservice`
+- `docker push rolandpark/galactusui`

 3. Deploy to k8s.
 Update the api depl.yaml 'images' section with the names of the image you pushed to dockerhub in step 2.
 Then from within the Kubernetes directory, run:
 - `kubectl apply -f consequence-depl.yaml` create consequence service